Roop Nagar Ke Cheetey: Production and marketing

 A news report published by The Indian Express in December 2013 suggests that the film was announced back in 2013.
 The film's title is derived from a popular dialogue, 'Hum Roop Nagar Ke Cheetey Hain, Shikaar Par Hi Jeete Hain', of a 1990s Bollywood movie.
 It was announced as a Marathi-language film by its producer Mannan Shaah by sharing the film's motion poster on Instagram in January 2021.
 The shooting of the film was started in February 2021.
 The film was also shot in Pune, Maharashtra and Bangalore, Karnataka.

 The first teaser of the film was released on YouTube in July 2022.
 The film's trailer was released on 2 September 2022, in YouTube.
 It is released on 16 September 2022.

 Soundtrack

-The film score is composed by Mujeeb majeed while the songs featured in the film are composed by Mannan Shaah and Shaan Rahman, lyrics by Jai Atre and songs sung by Adarsh Shinde, Saurabh Salunke, Gowry Lekshmi, Narayani Gopan, Shaan Rahman and Sunidhi Chauhan.
+The film score is composed by Mujeeb Majeed while the songs featured in the film are composed by Mannan Shaah and Shaan Rahman, lyrics by Jai Atre and songs sung by Adarsh Shinde, Saurabh Salunke, Gowry Lekshmi, Narayani Gopan, Shaan Rahman and Sunidhi Chauhan.

 Reception

+Critical reception

 Sanjay Ghavare of Marathi newspaper Lokmat praises the performance of actors, cinematography and eye-catching locations of the film.
 The film's writing and direction were also praised.
 Anub George of The Times of India gave it 3.5 out of 5 stars, calling the film ‘surprises you with its nuanced approach toward storytelling.’
 The film was rated 2.5 out of 5 by Jaydeep Pathakji, a film critic who writes for newspaper Maharashtra Times.